maxtkrauss/hyperspectral_cam_control/README.md

 - Slideshow with multiple sample images
 - rclone dataset to Google Drive
 - Looking into difference of dfa patterns when shifting spatially
-- Testing cross-correlation of different
+- Testing cross-correlation of different polarisations
 - Cooling the Cubert cam
 - Testing the ML algorithm